plone/training/mastering_plone/plone5.rst

     <?python import pdb; pdb.set_trace() ?>

-For debugging check out the variable :py:obj:`econtext`, it holds all the current elements.
+For debugging check out the variable :obj:`econtext`, it holds all the current elements.

 You can also add real Python blocks inside templates.